fbpx

 1. NBN Point of Interconnect: fibre optic cables running from the nearest NBN Point of Interconnect connect to a nearby node.

-2. Connection to Distribution Point: fibre optic cables running from the node then connect to the distribution point on your street outside your home or business (such as the curb or driveway).
+2. Connection to Distribution Point: fibre optic cables running from the node then connect to the distribution point on your street outside your home (such as the curb or driveway).

 3. Copper connection to home: from the Distribution Point, a copper line carries the broadband signal from the curb to your premises.